asm-kha0z/attachment/README.md

 # :mailbox: attachment :paperclip:

-Extract attachments from email boxes in mbox format.
+This is a forked Google Gmail Mailbox attachment extractpr script and extracts specified attachments (PDFs) from email boxes in mbox format.

 Particularly useful for Google Takeout, which exports email from Gmail in `mbox` format.